Musicological Archives for Renaissance Manuscript Studies

 Music and Performing Arts Library / and School of Music 4006

-The Archives were founded by Charles Hamm and Herbert Kellman in 1968.
-Herbert Kellman has been the director since 1975.
+The Archives were established in 1968 by Professors Charles Hamm and Herbert Kellman.
+Herbert Kellman has been its director since 1975.

 Archives project began in 1968, and is ongoing.